Women giving as one is not a responsibility but a privilege

-Each committed member has the opportunity to put her name, along with a recognized 501(c)(3) charity, in the hat when checking in at the biannual meetings.
-This is 100% optional.
+Each member has the opportunity to nominate a local, recognized 501(c)(3) charity to receive the donation by putting their name in the hat at our biannual meetings.
+For this purpose, “local” means the charity serves Greater Sarasota, including Sarasota, Manatee, DeSoto and Charlotte counties.
 One of the huge benefits of our extraordinary group is the knowledge we gain about incredible organizations, often in our backyards, which are improving the lives of our neighbors.
 YOUR presentation can lead to a huge financial impact and ultimately steer more support towards the mission of your favorite charity.

 Presentations should be simple and not overly formal.
 Speaking from the heart and sharing personal examples regarding your connection engages the members.

 In addition to the members’ donations, we also have the potential to receive a matching donation grant of up to $5,000 from The Richard M. Schulze Family Foundation.
 This Foundation was started by the founder of Best Buy and they have identified 100 Women Who Care as an organization with which they want to partner to give back to local communities.
 Our chapter can submit an application to the Foundation each time we identify a charity to receive our donation, at which time they will review the application, hopefully approve it, and notify us of the amount of the matching grant.

 Important Required Step

 Notify the Committee of your intent to pitch your charity one day in advance of the meeting.
 Send an email to [email protected] containing your name, the legal name and address of the charity, along with the charity’s EIN (tax number).
 In the event you and your charity are chosen to receive the donation please be prepared to provide a short paragraph about the charity.
 This will be used in our notification to those members not in attendance.